Itinerary

 Day 3: Tundra Lodge—Polar Bear Viewing

-Accommodating just 29 guests, the Tundra Lodge is strategically positioned each season in the best area for polar bear viewing.
+Accommodating just 29 guests, the Tundra Lodge is strategically positioned near the edge of Hudson Bay in the best area for polar bear viewing.
 Inquisitive bears often approach the lodge, which features rows of windows and safely elevated outdoor observation decks to accommodate our own curiosity.
 As we watch the bears interact, we're delighted by their antics and rugged beauty.
 We may see protective mothers with cubs, young males play-fighting, and solitary individuals patrolling the tundra as they wait for the ice to form on Hudson Bay, signaling the start of their winter seal-hunting season.

 The unique location of the Tundra Lodge, combined with excursions in our custom all-terrain Polar Rover vehicles, offers lodge guests the best possible wildlife encounters in the region.
 The small spit of land where the lodge is situated near the bay often attracts the greatest number of bears in the area.
 We typically divide up for activities so each guest enjoys a half-day excursion on the tundra, complemented by a half-day of viewing bears from the lodge.
 In addition to polar bears, we may also spot caribou, Arctic fox, Arctic hare, snowy owl and ptarmigan.
 At the end of an exhilarating day, gather inside our cozy accommodations for dinner and a naturalist presentation.
 And if we are fortunate to have a rare clear autumn night, we might even see the northern lights after dark.